wjmelements/pub/README.md

 ### Obtain a key
 Generate a key for the Ethereum Network.
+Mist and Metamask will prompt you to do this.
 In Pub as in Ethereum, your private key is your identity.
 Please follow all of the best practices to protect your private key.
 Your publications will be indexed with your public key.